neondatabase/website/content/guides/fastapi-async.md

 2. Set Up the Virtual Environment

-    you will now create and activate a virtual environment in which your project's dependencies will be installed.
+    You will now create and activate a virtual environment in which your project's dependencies will be installed.

     <CodeTabs labels={["Linux/macOS", "Windows"]}>
         ```bash